awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 ## Overview

 Let’s baseline the metrics which we can use to measure sustainability improvement once workload optimization is completed.
-In this section, we will create proxy metrics to monitor a total number of vCPU of Amazon EC2 Instance, business metrics for outcome that is number of API calls served (business outcome) and also sustainability key performance indicator (KPI) which is resources provisioned per unit of work.
+In this section, we will create proxy metrics to monitor the total number of vCPU of Amazon EC2 Instance, business metrics for the outcome that is number of API calls served (business outcome) and sustainability key performance indicator (KPI), which is resources provisioned per unit of work.

 You will learn more about the following [design principles](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/design-principles-for-sustainability-in-the-cloud.html) in AWS Well-Architected Sustainability Pillar:
 * Understand your impact
 * Establish sustainability goals

 ### 3.1.
 Understand what you have provisioned in AWS (Proxy metrics)
 Lets' understand the resources provisioned to support your workload include compute, storage, and network resources.
-Evaluate the resources provisioned using your proxy metrics to see how those resources are consumed.
+Then, evaluate the resources provisioned using your proxy metrics to see how those resources are consumed.

 1. Expand **Metrics** and click **All metrics**.
 In Custom namespaces, there will be a new namespace named **Sustainability**.
 Click Sustainability.
 ![Section3 custom_namespace](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/custom_namespace.png)

-2. Tick a box to see if you see total number of vCPU of Amazon EC2 Instance you just deployed.
+2. Tick a box to see if you see a total number of vCPU of Amazon EC2 Instance you just deployed.
 It will be **4** as expected.
-This will be used for proxy metrics that best reflect the type of improvement you are accessing and the resources targeted for improvement.
+It will be used for proxy metrics that best reflect the type of improvement you are accessing and the resources targeted for improvement.
 ![Section3 totalvcpu](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/totalvcpu.png)

 ### 3.2.
 Create Business Metrics
-Your business metrics should reflect the value provided by your workload, for example, the number of simultaneous active users, API calls served, or the number of transactions completed.
+Your business metrics should reflect the value provided by your workload, for example, the number of simultaneously active users, API calls served, or the number of transactions completed.

 1. Click **Log groups** and click **httpd_access_log** that records all inbound requests handled by HTTP endpoints.
 ![Section3 httpd_access_log](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/httpd_access_log.png)